 At Ramsbury School, reading is promoted as an intrinsic part of teaching and learning; it forms a pivotal part of our curriculum.
 We believe that learning to read and reading for pleasure transforms children’s lives.

 Children practise reading using fully decodable books that are closely matched to their developing phonic level.
-We draw upon Collins Big Cat (for Letters and Sounds) texts which are supplemented with a number of books from different schemes.
 Reading books are closely matched to the phonics programme and are grouped accordingly.

 - automaticity (rapid recall of whole known words)